mhahl/unix-baseline/README.md

 * `configure_sshd` - Configure the system to allow access only from (TODO: mhahl) `hbac_allow_groups`
 * `configure_sudo` - Configure the system to allow access only from (TODO: mhahl) `hbac_sudo_commands`
 * `configure_baseline` - Deploy a cronjob and ansible-pull to keep the system configured.

+More options are available by looking at `baseline.yaml`